-Question: Give me an example of your creativity (analytical skill…managing ability, etc.)
+Question: Give me an example of your creativity (analytical skill, managing ability, etc.).

-Example: When preparing for the interview, carefully read both the job interview and your resume.
-Then, think about each skill and ability described both by you and the employer and prepare examples of your skills and experience for each of these.
+Explanation: This question will likely address one of the requirements for the position you are applying for, and you should be prepared for the question.
+When preparing for the interview, carefully read both the job interview and your resume, then think about each skill and ability described by you and the employer.
+Prepare examples of your skills and experience for each of these.
 This shouldn't be difficult if you are truly qualified for the position.

 Question: Give an example of a time when you delegated an important task successfully.

-Example: This is another great opportunity to employ the 'STAR' framework when you answer the question.
-Talk about the Situation, the assigned Task, how you determined that the best strategy was to delegate some of the responsibility, how you monitored the work you delegated and what the outcome was (of course it should be positive.)
+Explanation: Delegation is a key skill for any employee, and the interviewer wants to make sure you know how to do it effectively.
+This is another great opportunity to employ the STAR framework when you answer the question.
+Talk about the situation, the assigned task, how you determined the best strategy was to delegate some of the responsibility, how you monitored the work you delegated, and what the outcome was (of course, it should be positive).
 Don't forget to discuss lessons learned or what you would do differently.